Nossa Senhora da Conceição (1771)

-Nossa Senhora da Conceição was launched at Lisbon on 13 July 1771 for the Portuguese Navy as a first rate ship of the line of 90 guns.
-In 1793 she was the flagship of the squadron that the Portuguese Navy provided to assist the British Royal Navy's Channel Fleet.
-The next year the Portuguese government refitted her and changed her name to Príncipe Real.
-In 1798-1800 Príncipe Real served in the Mediterranean as the flagship of the Portuguese squadron assisting Admiral Nelson.
+Nossa Senhora da Conceição was a 90-gun first-rate ship of the line of the Portuguese Navy which was launched at Lisbon on 13 July 1771.
+In 1793, she was the flagship of a Portuguese squadron dispatched to assist the Royal Navy's Channel Fleet.
+She was refitted and renamed Príncipe Real in 1794, and from 1798 to 1800 served in the Mediterranean Sea as the flagship of a Portuguese squadron which saw service alongside British Admiral Horatio Nelson.

-In mid-September 1798, a squadron of Portuguese ships arrived at Malta during the two-year British siege.
-The Portuguese squadron included Príncipe Real (90; Captain Puysigur), Rainha de Portugal (74; Captain Thomas Stone), São Sebastião (74; Captain Mitchell), Afonso de Albuquerque (64; Captain Donald Campbell), and the brig Falcão (24; Captain Duncan).
+In mid-September 1798, a squadron of Portuguese ships arrived at French-occupied Malta to assist a British siege.
+The squadron included Príncipe Real (90; Captain Puysigur), Rainha de Portugal (74; Captain Thomas Stone), São Sebastião (74; Captain Mitchell), Afonso de Albuquerque (64; Captain Donald Campbell), and the brig Falcão (24; Captain Duncan).
 Four of the captains were British, and all were under the command of Domingos Xavier de Lima, Marquess of Niza.
 In addition, the British ship HMS Lion (Captain Manley Dixon) and the fireship HMS Incendiary (Captain George Baker) were attached to the squadron.
 The Portuguese government had sent this force from the Tagus to augment Nelson's fleet.
 After a brief stay off Malta the squadron continued to Alexandria.
 There Nelson sent the squadron back to blockade Malta.